beeminder/road/README.md

 ## Javascript implementation of Beebrain and an Interactive Road Editor

-This is a Javascript package that implements Beebrain functionality, in addition to an interactive editor for Beeminder roads.
-The same library (ideally) will be usable both on the client and server sides for graph generation.
-The interactive editing is only available on the browser client side.
+This repository includes Javascript packages implementing Beebrain functionality and an interactive editor for Beeminder roads.
+The same functionality can be used both on the client and on a node server through a headless chrome instance.

+pub : Includes implementations for javascript beebrain packages.

+butil.js : Various utility functions for beebrain broad.js : Road related utility functions
+  beebrain.js : Beebrain core functionality
+  bgraph.js : Graph generation, road table and road editor functionality

+jsbrain_server : node server for graph png and svg generation

+  Running 'node index' starts up a server on localhost:3000, which performs graph generation when supplied with arguments '?base=nonce&path=/path/to/file'

+jsbrain_manual : script for generating graph and json using headless chrome

+  Run 'generate.sh base path' to generate base.png, base.svg and base.json

 Testing on chrome:

-chromium-browser --allow-file-access-from-files --disable-web-security --user-data-dir=~/user-data --remote-debugging-port=9222&
+chromium-browser --allow-file-access-from-files --disable-web-security --user-data-dir=~/user-data --remote-debugging-port=9222 --single-process&

 Emacs environment:
 - indium works well